IRicTheCoder/GuuFramework/.features/guu.md

 ## Mod Loader
 > **This feature is not available when using another mod loader to load your mods**

 Because you need a way to load mods if you want to use only Guu, a Mod loading system is also provided so mods can be loaded into the game.
-To make sure loading is done right, some conventions are required to be uphold to make sure everything works as expected, so if said conventions are not uphold, the mod will not load.
+To make sure loading is done right, some conventions are required to be upheld to make sure everything works as expected, so if said conventions are not upheld, the mod will not load.

 - Every mod needs to be inside its own folder.
 - Only mods that contain a valid modinfo.yaml file inside their folders will be loaded.